 You couldn’t really come up with a worse enemy than Gog, and that’s rather the point: if God was willing and able to save Israel from Gog, then surely their restored Kingdom would stand forever!

 4: In Ezekiel’s Gog oracle, what people represent is more important than who they are

 Gog is confederate with seven allied peoples representing the extremes of the known world: Meshech, Tubal, Gomer, and Beth-togarmah to the north, and Persia, Cush, and Put to the east and south.
 Following the oracles against Israel’s nearer neighbours, the Gog oracle now describes the whole world involved in the attack on Israel.

 The named countries are also not only fearsome collectively but also individually, and seem to correspond to the mercenary forces represented earlier in Tyre’s army:

 Persia and Lud and Put were in [Tyre’s] army, your men of war.
 They hung shield and helmet in you; they set forth your splendor.Ezekiel 27:10 (NASB 1995)

-Whether these peoples represent a southern contingent of forces, or a more general mercenary class is unclear7.
-However, the selection of these peoples is deliberate, and however we choose to categorise them we can see that they have already been introduced by Ezekiel as militaristic peoples8.
+Whether these peoples represent a southern contingent of forces, or a more general mercenary class is unclear.
+However, the selection of these peoples is deliberate, and however we choose to categorise them we can see that they have already been introduced by Ezekiel as militaristic peoples.